ruandersMSFT/Compliance/compliance/assurance/assurance-encryption.md

 ---
-title: "Encryption"
+title: "Encryption and key management"
-description: "Learn about encryption in Microsoft 365" f1.keywords:
+description: "Learn about encryption and key management in Microsoft 365" f1.keywords:
 - NOCSH
 ms.author: robmazz